 This recipe bypasses a lot of the mystery in exchange for whole foods and readily available spices.
 Red lentils, yellow onion, Anaheim pepper, and garlic comprise the hearty base of the dish.
 The flavors are then amplified with tomato paste, apple cider vinegar, maple syrup, mustard, chili powder, and vegan Worcestershire sauce.
 All of which are pretty clear and easy to understand.
 Except, of course, for the Worcestershire (wooster-shire) sauce.
 But we’ll leave its mysterious origins for another day.

-When simmered down, all of these ingredients blend together to make hearty mix that tastes absolutely delicious between two hamburger buns.
+When simmered down, all of these ingredients blend together to make a hearty mix that tastes absolutely delicious between two hamburger buns.
 Enjoying it at a campsite was great, but knowing with certainty it didn’t contain a single kangaroo or silverback gorilla was even better.

 So whether you want a more transparent and honest connection with your sloppy joes, or just want something easy and delicious to make around the campfire, give this red lentil version a try the next time you go camping.